 Lymantria dispar (Linnaeus, 1758)

-Lymantria dispar, the introduced Gypsy Moth, exhibits sexual dimorphism.
-Males are smaller with powdery dark to light brown forewings and warm brown hindwings, while females are larger, stout-bodied, and predominantly whitish (FW length 15–19 mm in males; 23–29 mm in females).
-The wings of the males are short, broad, and rounded, and those of the female are longer.
+Lymantria dispar, the species, exhibits sexual dimorphism.
+Males are smaller with powdery, dark to light brown forewings and warm brown hindwings, while females are larger, stout-bodied, and predominantly whitish (FW length 15–19 mm in males; 23–29 mm in females).
+The forewings of the males are short, broad, and rounded, and those of the female are longer.
 Both sexes have dark forewing markings consisting of deeply scalloped transverse lines, a punctate orbicular spot, a crescent-shaped discal spot, and dotted terminal line, all of which can vary in prominence.
 The male hindwings have dark gray veins and ill-defined marginal band and a rusty fringe, while those of the females are nearly uniform cream.
 The body of the male are dark brown.
 Those of the females are cream and are disproportionately large for the size of the moth.
 The antennae are bipectinate, strongly so in males.

-Males of the Gypsy Moth can be recognized by the combination of bipectinate antennae, gray-brown forewing with dark spots, and warm brown hindwing with darker veins.
+Males of L. dispar can be recognized by the combination of bipectinate antennae, gray-brown forewing with dark spots, and warm brown hindwing with darker veins.
 They are most similar in general appearance to males of tussock moths, especially Orgyia pseudotsugata and Orgyia vetusta, but are larger and lack a pale spot in the posterior subterminal area ("subanal spot") that is characteristic of the genus Orgyia.
 Females of L. dispar are distinctive due to their large body size, cream color, and dark forewing markings.

 The larva has lateral brown hair tufts combined with red and blue dorsal warts.
 It is illustrated by Miller & Hammond (2003).